 And yes, as the facilitator of both the course and community, I’m biased.
 What can I say, I love it here!

 Below, I’ll explain what these two popular DPM resources are and how they’re different so you can figure out the best fit for your career goals.

 Warning: If you’re interested in standard, theoretical PM courses like exam preps, then this is not the right space for you.
 Over here, we’re the movers and shakers leading change in how projects are delivered in a digital world.

-Right now, our 1,000+ DPM Members are writing the playbook for digital project management in our Member’s Forum.
+Right now, our 1,000+ DPM Members are co-creating the playbook for digital project management through our Slack community.